 Over time, diamond cutters around the world have modified their cutting techniques and angles of today’s diamonds.
 None more so than the cuts seen on Round Brilliant Cuts, and Modified Cushion Cut Diamonds.
 Precision cutting of diamonds has introduced a new term when selecting the perfect diamond, “Hearts and Arrows”.

 Very briefly the term “Hearts and Arrows” can be seen in the image on the right.
 Eight clearly visible ‘Arrows’ which display from looking through the crown (Top) of the diamond and eight “Heart” shapes which can be seen from looking at the pavilion (bottom) of the diamond.
 This can only really be seen through a Hearts and Arrows viewer.
-A viewer will be supplied free with every purchase of a Hearts and Arrows Diamond.
-The red colour is just a reflection from viewer.
+The red colour shown here is just a reflection from viewer.
 Me Jewellery has access to a viewer and can show personally show you these Hearts and Arrrows.